brown-band/website/pages/scripts/1985-1986/fall/princeton.md

 This week's Button: OLD NAUSEA

-_Program notes: 'Lisa' is, of course, Lisa Cohen.
-You can ask her about that night with the Scrabble Club, only don't tell Joe._
+:script-note['Lisa' is, of course, Lisa Cohen.
+You can ask her about that night with the Scrabble Club, only don't tell Joe.]